-A super-fan’s guide traveling through the physical locations inside the world of Twin Peaks.
-Snoqualmie Valley is home to Snoqualmie Falls and less than an hour drive from Seattle, Washington.
+A superfan’s guide traveling through the physical locations inside the world of Twin Peaks.
+Snoqualmie Valley is home to Snoqualmie Falls and less than an hour’s drive from Seattle, Washington.

 “Diane, 7:30 a.m, February twenty-fourth.
 Entering the town of Twin Peaks.”

-Twin Peaks, the brainchild between creator David Lynch and Mark Frost, has garnered a cult fandom through its gripping, mysterious plot, and the quintessential Lynchian quirks sprinkled throughout the characters and set design.
+Twin Peaks, the brainchild between creators David Lynch and Mark Frost, has garnered a cult fandom through its gripping, mysterious plot, and the quintessential Lynchian quirks sprinkled throughout the characters and set design.
 In recent months, Twin Peaks has experienced a cultural resurgence.
 First airing its first season in 1990, its Avante-Garde story quickly captured late-night TV watchers’ attention.
 Its second season and movie, both released in 1991 and 1992, also garnered much success.
 However, it wasn’t until the show’s highly anticipated season 3 release came around in 2017, a whole 25 years after the last season aired.
-The comeback brought about a new set of modern fans, and thanks to the internet, Twin Peaks fans can experience the show on a whole new level.
+In February of 2020, Twin Peaks was put on Netflix and the younger, quarantined generation became enthralled by the nostalgic show.
 David Lynch’s set design and location decisions were all made for a specific reason, and what better way to understand the mind of David Lynch than to visit the locations themselves.
 You, too, can play a part in solving the Twin Peaks mystery in real life.

 Great Northern Hotel